This vanilla bean pudding is full of roasted white chocolate flavor and is a deliciously creamy and decadent dessert that everyone will love.

 Pour this mixture back into your heavy bottom pot with the rest of your heated milk and continue to whisk over a low to medium heat.
 Leave your mixture to heat for about 2-4 minutes, stirring occasionally, until your mixture begins to bubble lightly.
 Turn your heat down to low and continue to mix for another few minutes until thickened.
 Be sure to reach down to the bottom of your pot periodically to ensure your entire mixture gets evenly thickened.

 Remove from the heat and stir in your room temperature butter until completely combined.
 Then, add in your melted and toasted white chocolate and whisk together until smooth.
 Your white chocolate should still be warm but not hot.
-Note: if you notice any lumps, you can run your mixture through a mesh strainer at this point.
+Note: if you notice any lumps, I recommend running your mixture through a mesh strainer while it's still warm.

 Transfer into a bowl and press plastic wrap onto the top of your pudding.
 Place into the fridge for it to finish setting - I recommend at least 6 hours, overnight is even better.
 Enjoy your pudding alone or topped with whipped cream, or really any topping your heart desires!